KDE/digikam-doc/README.md

 make
 ```

-To install the documentions on your system, enter the command below from the build/ sub-directory:
+To install the documentations on your system, enter the command below from the build/ sub-directory:

 ```
 sudo make install/fast